 In general, CDC recommends that people receive the age-appropriate vaccine product and dosage based on their age on the day of vaccination in accordance with the recommended intervals for that age group.
-However, for COVID-19 vaccination there are exceptions for children who receive the Pfizer-BioNTech COVID-19 vaccine and transition from age 4 to 5 years during the three-dose vaccination series and children who transition from age 5 years to 6 years during the Moderna COVID-19 vaccination series (see Transitioning from a younger to older age group).
+If a person moves to an older age group between vaccine doses, they should receive the vaccine product and dosage for the older age group for all subsequent doses with one exception: Children who transition from age 4 years to age 5 years during the Pfizer COVID-19 vaccination series complete three-dose series with 2023-2024 COVID-19 Pfizer vaccine for ages 6 months to 4 years (visit Transitioning from a younger to older age group).

 Vaccination reminders are critical to ensure compliance with vaccine dosing intervals and to achieve optimal vaccine effectiveness.